Should I buy or rent a home in Nicaragua?

 If you have not spent a lot of time in Nicaragua, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision...

 "I doubt that a typical home purchase in Leon, or anywhere in Nica, is a good investment at this time (2/2023), That is unless you really know what you are doing.
 However, due to the ongoing "issues" in Nica, you may be able to find real estate at discount prices if you know where to look.
 Stuff you see after a 2 minute google search will not be in this category.
 Prices online seem to have been set when the market was much better and conditions were good, and remain sticky at unrealistic levels.
 These online listings I see don't seem to reflect the new reality on the ground.
 If you're looking to buy in a gringo area from another gringo, go online.
 If you want a good deal, better to network extensively in the area you have targeted.
 The market is local, word of mouth, and fragmented, you will need a lot of contacts to get access to the best properties.
 Many properties never appear online, and searchable databases/sites are not the default sales method.
-I doubt there will be price growth for years or until there is dramatic political change," remarked another expat in Leon, Nicaragua.
+I doubt there will be price growth for years or until there is dramatic political change," said a member in Leon, Nicaragua.

 Please login to continue reading this article.